-Mary Worship Luke 1: 42-43 CLICK TITLE FOR AUDIO
+Should We Worship Mary Luke 1: 42-43 CLICK TITLE FOR AUDIO

 Should we worship Mary?
 No. Should we pray to Mary?
 No. Can Mary save us?
 No.

 Indeed, there are many remarkable things about Mary.
-She was a virgin when she brought forth the Lord Jesus Christ (Is.
-7:14; Lk.
-1:34; Matt.
-1:25).
+She was a virgin when she brought forth the Lord Jesus Christ (Is 7:14; Lk 1:27, 34; Matt 1:25).
 She believed the angel when he told her how she would conceive and bring forth Jesus (Lk 1:38, 45).
 In this, she demonstrated more faith than Zacharias, John the Baptist’s father (Lk 1:19-20).
-She was blessed among women and highly favored by the Lord (Lk.
-1:28, 42).
-She praised the Lord (Lk.
-1:46-55) and her testimony was filled with references from scripture.
+She was blessed among women and highly favored by the Lord (Lk 1:28, 42).
+She praised the Lord (Lk 1:46-55) and her testimony was filled with references from scripture.
 She obeyed the law (Lk 2:21-24).

 However, these remarkable characteristics still do not warrant her worship.
-To worship Mary violates the word of God, “Thou shalt worship the Lord thy God, and him only shalt thou serve,” (Lk.
-4:8).
-In the book of Revelation, John attempted to worship the angel who spoke to him in Rev 19:9-10 and who showed him “the things which must shortly be done,” (Rev 22:6) and the angel replied, “… worship God,” (Rev. 22:9; 19:10).
-No one, other than God, is worthy of our worship (Ps.
-29:2).
+To worship Mary violates the word of God, “Thou shalt worship the Lord thy God, and him only shalt thou serve,” (Lk 4:8).
+In the book of Revelation, John attempted to worship the angel who spoke to him in Rev 19:9-10 and who showed him “the things which must shortly be done,” (Rev 22:6) and the angel replied, “… worship God,” (Rev 19:10; 22:9).
+No one, other than God, is worthy of our worship (Ps 29:2).

-Furthermore, to venerate Mary by calling her the Blessed Virgin, as if she maintained a perpetual virginity is absolutely contrary to the truth of scripture.
+Furthermore, to venerate Mary by calling her the Blessed Virgin, as if she maintained a perpetual virginity, is absolutely contrary to the truth of scripture.
 Mary had at least 6 other children after Jesus was born.
 In Mk 6:3 his brothers are named.
-Some people defend the false doctrine of Mary’s perpetual virginity by calling these men Jesus’ cousins.
-The Bible uses the word “cousin” in describing blood relations [Lk 1:36, 58).
+Some people defend the false doctrine of Mary’s perpetual virginity by calling these men and their sisters Jesus’ cousins.
+However, the Bible uses the word “cousin” to describe near, non-sibling blood relations (Lk 1:36, 58).
 No, these are Jesus’ brothers and sisters.
 According to Jn 2:16-17 and Ps 69:8-9, these brothers and sisters identified in Mk 6:3 were Jesus’ “mother’s children.”
 Paul mentions James, the Lord’s brother, in Gal 1:19.

 Some people teach that Mary is actually a co-mediatrix or co-redemptrix with Jesus Christ.
-In other words, they teach that you need to go through her to get to God.
-That doctrine directly contradicts 1 Ti.
-2:5 and Jn 14:6.
-1 Tim.
-2:5 says, “For there is one God, and one mediator between God and men, the man Christ Jesus.”
+In other words, they teach that you can go through her to get to God.
+That doctrine directly contradicts 1 Tim 2:5 and Jn 14:6.
+1 Tim 2:5 says, “For there is one God, and one mediator between God and men, the man Christ Jesus.”
 You see, there is only ONE mediator; there are not two.
 Jn 14:6 says, “Jesus saith unto him, I am the way, the truth, and the life: no man cometh unto the Father, but by me.”
 The only way to God is by Jesus Christ, not Mary.